buckrogerz/net-bugsnag/README.md

 ### Including extra data

 If you'd like to include extra data when you log exceptions, just pass it in the 'extra data' parameter.
 It can be a simple object with a few properties, or an incredibly complex set of meta data
+The class you create to store the extra data must be serizable.

 ```CSharp
 try